Harsh-Srivastav123/quizApp_backend/README.md

 ## Project Overview

-QuizzApp is designed to provide the following key features:
+QuizApp is designed to provide the following key features:

 - **Question Management:**
   - View a list of questions.